 Hoodoo Ski Area

-Hoodoo Ski Area, located just an hour northwest of Bend atop Santiam Pass, features more than 800 acres of skiable terrain.
-Its 6 lifts bring skiers and riders to 36 runs that have everything from wide-open groomers on the frontside to playful powder stashes on the backside.
-Adult full-day tickets are $75, while half-day tickets are $65.
-At peak times prices jump to $85 and $75 respectively.
-They also offer night skiing Wednesday to Saturday from 4-9 p.m.
+Hoodoo Ski Area is just 44 miles northwest of Bend, atop Santiam Pass, and features 800 acres of skiable terrain.
+Five lifts bring skiers and riders to 36 runs—everything from wide-open groomers on the frontside to playful powder stashes on the backside.
+Adult full-day tickets are $79, while half-day tickets are $66.
+At peak times prices jump to $89 and $76 respectively.
+Hoodoo also has night skiing Wednesday to Saturday from 4-9 p.m.
 Night skiing tickets range from $39 to $49.
 Hoodoo Ski Area also has Thrifty Thursdays, when guests can purchase all-day lift tickets for $35.

 » View Hoodoo Ski Area Lodging Options